mturilin/bount/README.md

 ## Restore the media files

-Predvolagaet system that dumps are in the database directory backup / media_dump.
+Predvolagaet system that dumps are in the database directory backup/media_dump.

 The name of the dump media should be the following: